SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

         * commit access control etc
         * odd or even number has implications for decision making
     * advisory board have no hard power but run elections and meet with and committee to advise (could trigger election if executive in stalemate)
-    * seperation of concerns - members/executive/board?
+    * separation of concerns - members/executive/board?
     * does this not add more bureaucracy?
     * is the need for 4/5 people driven by time constraints or because of desire to ensure no 1/2 people could missmange
-    * how do currrent project roles and executive interact
+    * how do current project roles and executive interact
     * smaller version
         * members vote in lead dev
         * members also vote in other key roles instead of lead dev